 Okay, Amanda.
 Thanks for sharing.
 But what in the world do the Olsen sisters have to do with WASH?

-For years, people in the WASH sector have been mildly obsessed with Water and Sanitation.
+In the WASH sector, we are mildly obsessed with Water and Sanitation.
 They are the Olsen twins of WASH.
 You can have debates about which one is the more important, but nothing will ever replace them.
-Since we are so deeply invested in either Water or Sanitation, we sometimes forget the “H” at the end of the acronym.
+In our day-to-day work, we are deeply invested in Water or Sanitation.
+That means that sometimes, we forget the “H” at the end of the acronym.
 But there is a third sister.
 And that sister – Hygiene – may very well be the most important part.

 So, what do we mean by “Hygiene”?
 Hygiene is often summarized and measured as hand washing [and we’ll talk more about that below, because it is vitally important] … but more expansively, hygiene is all of the health training and behavior modification activities that support WASH efforts.

 While it is a convenient story that technology solves the problems of access to clean water and sanitation, it’s more complicated than that.
 Take a 20 Liters Household Filter.

 If you fill a jerry can with dirty water, put that water into a filter, and capture the clean, filtered water in that same jerry can – your water is dirty again.

 You might filter your water into a clean, open container.
 If you do, your water may not remain clean for long.
 Because if you’re using an open container, things can fall into that water.
 Or, insects can breed in that water.
 Either way, the result is dirty water.

 Maybe, you’re drinking clean water.
 But, you’re preparing and eating your food without washing your hands.
 You could still be ingesting bacteria that is going to make you sick.

 These are all incredibly common issues.
 And they can’t be fixed by technology.
 They require community engagement and training to solve.